microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00-PROPOSED.md

 Navigate to wherever you have unpacked the `/Challenge0/` folder in your [Azure Cloud Shell](https://shell.azure.com) and complete the following steps:

-1. Edit the parameters file, `deployHackParameters.json`, and replace the following values in {} with the information requested:
-    1. `Data Factory Name` - should be...
-    1. `Database Server Name` - should be...
-    1. `USERNAME` - should be...
-    1. `PASSWORD` - should be...
 1. Run the deployment script by running the following commands:
     ```bash
     # Make the file executable